microsoft/MTC_IPaaSWorkshop/README.md

 ## Content Overview
 - [Stub] one pager
 - The content created in the workshop is designed to be delivered in of the following formats:
-  - [MTC Strategy Briefing](./00-mtc-sb.md) - 3-4 hour functionality overview and demo
+  - [MTC Envisioning Session](./00-mtc-es.md) - 3-4 hour functionality overview and demo
   - [MTC Hands on Lab](./00-mtc-hol.md) - Full day content created by customer
   - [MTC 1:Many Presentation](./00-mtc-1m.md) - 3 hour functionality overview and demo to a 1:many audience
 ## Architecture Overview